ZuliusRoolf/website/JOURNAL.md

 The proposed solution has not been implemented yet.
 Did not have enough time until my laundry was due.
 Anyway, I am also a bit torn over the biography description as it can easily overwhelm the visitor.
 [Seyit Yilmaz](https://www.seyityilmaz.com/) designed his portfolio to be as clean as possible, using the principle of "show, don't tell".
 I feel a bit like an over-explainer, so perhaps I should avoid information as much as possible.
 I could potentially show more information if the user clicked "About" or a "Show more..." button, so that the very least it is hidden when you first visit the site.
 That sounds like a good idea.

+### Git Cherry Pick Tangent

+I got annoyed that my current profile picture in the HTML template is just my logo.
+The logo is good now, but I want a professional photo when the website gets deployed.
+An image has already been uploaded to the git, on commit 9a0ce500 specifically.
+I wondered how to go back in history and get the `cv-picture.jpg` back without re-uploading.

+Today I found out that you can cherry-pick commits into your branch and just get the changes.
+This is a very nice feature of git I never knew existed nor how it could be done.
+I will keep this in mind when creating commits, as every commit should be a complete feature so that you can remove and add features easily.
+Very cool.